 Ready for some free things to do in Chicago this weekend?
-Visitors and locals alike can take advantage of free art exhibits, music, and dance performances every day of the week.
+Visitors and Illinois residents alike can take advantage of free art exhibits, music, and dance performances every day of the week.
 In addition, the Center hosts free weekly building tours covering the architecture and history of the building.

 The standout of this tour is the world's largest Tiffany stained-glass dome in Preston Bradley Hall.

 This museum presents projects and exhibitions focusing on contemporary image-making through camera and digital forms.
 Admission is always free.